awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-apigateway-authorizer.md

 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `IdentitySource`  <a name="cfn-apigateway-authorizer-identitysource"></a>
 The source of the identity in an incoming request\.
 If you specify `TOKEN` for the authorizer's `Type` property, specify a mapping expression\.
 The custom header mapping expression has the form `method.request.header.name`, where *name* is the name of a custom authorization header that clients submit as part of their requests\.
+If you specify `REQUEST` for the authorizer's `Type` property, the expression may have the form `context.identity.name` where *name* is one of the provided context variables.
 *Required: *Yes
 *Type*: String
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)